How to Create an Asset Protection Strategy in California

 Here’s a disaster we see all too often in our practice: An inheritance which required a lifetime to accumulate is taken by a predator, creditor, or divorce after it transfers to a loved one.

 You or your loved ones may not even see the threat coming.
 Lawsuits are at an all-time high.
 Divorce hits at least half of marriages.
-And (thanks to Covid-19), bankruptcies have become quite literally pandemic.
+And (partly thanks to Covid-19), bankruptcies have become pandemic in recent years.

 Any inheritance, but especially a significant inheritance, can become a target.
 Unless you take important legal steps to protect your loved ones and your legacy before you pass away, your legacy may well be lost, and lost quickly.
 Here in California, inheritance asset protection may be especially vital.